ujjawalgupta999/libary-management-system/README.md

 # Smart Library Management System

-Developed as a full-stack engineering portfolio piece at Zakir Husain College of Engineering & Technology (AMU), this application modernizes academic workflows.
+it is an full-stack application .
 It bridges the gap between physical and digital inventory management, offering real-time tracking, automated alerts, and a seamless patron experience.

 ## Core Features